Vertis-Z/entertain-me/README.md

 # EntertainMe

-    A one-stop shop for movie lovers.
+## A search and save site for movie lovers.

 ## Built with
 * HTML